-- Susannah Marie born 1687 – married Charles Digges, and their daughter married the second State Governor of Maryland, Thomas Sim Lee, who signed Articles of Confederation and Perpetual Union on February 2, 1781
+- Susannah Marie born 1687 – 1720 married William Charles Digges, and their daughter married the second State Governor of Maryland, Thomas Sim Lee, who signed Articles of Confederation and Perpetual Union on February 2, 1781

 Susannah Lowe died in 1714 at age 48, Henry Lowe died in 1717 at age 65.
 The Lowe Family Coat of Arms to the right.

 Governor Thomas Brooke (of De La Brooke Manor) and his second wife, Anne Brooke, (widow of Col Henry Darnall) granted a land and dwelling deed to Col. Henry Lowe and his wife Susannah (late relict of John Darnall) and to Clement Hill part of De La Brooke Manor.
 Gov. Thomas Brooke’s will dated 1676.